 Because the community of DMD majors is relatively small—each class is about 15 people—people within the community get to know each other quickly and on a much deeper level.
 As Andrea notes, “the DMD community has really shaped [her] experience as a student,” not just for the tight–knit feel of the community, but also because “the percentage of women in DMD is relatively large,” especially compared to the usual gender disparity in engineering.

 Given the amount of work they put in, it’s no secret that the payoff is proportional.
 The largest employers of Penn’s DMD students include big names such as Disney Animation, Pixar, DreamWorks Animation, Electronic Arts, Microsoft, and Google.
 For most students, there are two paths people usually take upon graduation: animation or software engineering.
 In Adel’s view, “animators often work extremely hard, but don’t get paid as much.
 Meanwhile, engineering is generally pretty stable.”
-After attending FemmeHacks, Philly’s first all–women collegiate hackathon, and then meeting a former DMD major who now works as a User Experience (UX) Designer at Bloomberg, Adel has since gravitated towards the engineer path, though she still considers herself more of an artist than an engineer.
+After attending FemmeHacks, Philly’s first all–women collegiate hackathon, and then meeting a former DMD major who now works as a Software Engineer at Bloomberg, Adel has since gravitated towards the engineer path, though she still considers herself more of an artist than an engineer.

 Regardless, with two sets of skills, there will never really come a time when DMD majors must choose.
 In some respects, fine arts and computer science may seem like polar opposites, but they undoubtedly and irrevocably entangle in some of the most fundamental ways.